green-code-initiative/ecoCode/README.md

 ---
 ## Feel free to get involved in ecoCode !

-We need all kind of profils !
-And if you never participate in a Open Source project, contact us, we will be more than happy to help you with.
+We need all kinds of profiles !
+And if you never participated in an Open-Source project, contact us, we will be more than happy to help you with.

 --
 ## Main contributors